fbpx Skip to content

 Every year, millions of people around the world face the silent, life-threatening dangers that hide in everyday moments we take for granted.
 It strikes quickly without warning, and sometimes it can snatch away the vital breath we need to survive.
 We are talking about choking, a dangerous emergency that requires immediate action to prevent a tragedy.
 Recognizing the signs of choking is essential for first responders and anyone who wishes to be a hero when it matters most.

 Choking is caused by something blocking the upper airway that prevents a person from breathing effectively.
-In most cases, choking leads to a coughing fit, but if the airway is completely blocked, it can lead to death.
+In most cases, choking leads to a coughing fit, but if the choking person’s airway is completely blocked, it can be a leading cause of death.
 There are 3 signs of choking a bystander may notice.

 When someone is showing signs of choking, as a bystander, you should provide immediate medical attention.
 There is a chance that an emergency team will not arrive on time.
 Choking is something that can happen to anyone.
 Do you know the causes of choking?